c4elme/information-security-notebook/penetration-testing-stuff/hack-the-box-writeups/optimum.md

 `# Nmap done at Mon Jul 10 21:14:33 2017 -- 1 IP address (1 host up) scanned in 67.96 seconds`

 The port 80 is open and it uses HttpFileServer httpd 2.3.
 I opened the msfconsole \(metasploit\) to search and see the available exploits for the current version of HttpFileServer \(HFS\).
+I used the search command as shown below.

 ```
-search hfs
+msf > search hfs
 ```

 And it shows the matching modules.